JediMadeThis/epxsoundboard/UPDATES.md

 ## Update 0.2.1

-- Added current version text
+- Added current version text.
-- Added developer options
+- Added developer options.

 ## Update 1.0 (Official Release!)

-- Bug fixes
+- Bug fixes.
 - Added a passcode page to prevent anyone else from using the soundboard.
   - Redirects back to enter the passcode if not entered correctly.
   - Added a lock button in the soundboard page.